ROCm/HIP/docs/reference/kernel_language.md

 ### Coordinate Built-Ins
 Built-ins determine the coordinate of the active work item in the execution grid.
 They are defined in amd_hip_runtime.h (rather than being implicitly defined by the compiler).
-In HIP, built-ins coordinate variable definitions are the same as in Cuda, for instance: threadIdx.x, blockIdx.y, gridDim.y, etc.
+In HIP, built-ins coordinate variable definitions are the same as in CUDA, for instance:
+`threadIdx.x`, `blockIdx.y`, `gridDim.y`, etc.
-The products gridDim.x * blockDim.x, gridDim.y * blockDim.y and gridDim.z * blockDim.z are always less than 2^32.
+The products `gridDim.x * blockDim.x`, `gridDim.y * blockDim.y` and `gridDim.z * blockDim.z` are always less than 2^32.
 Coordinates builtins are implemented as structures for better performance.
 When used with printf, they needs to be casted to integer types explicitly.

 ### warpSize
-The warpSize variable is of type int and contains the warp size (in threads) for the target device.
+The `warpSize` variable is of type int and contains the warp size (in threads) for the target device.
 Note that all current Nvidia devices return 32 for this variable, and current AMD devices return 64 for gfx9 and 32 for gfx10 and above.
-The warpSize variable should only be used in device functions.
-Device code should use the warpSize built-in to develop portable wave-aware code.
+The `warpSize` variable should only be used in device functions.
+Device code should use the `warpSize` built-in to develop portable wave-aware code.

 ## Vector Types

-Note that these types are defined in hip_runtime.h and are not automatically provided by the compiler.
+Note that these types are defined in `hip_runtime.h` and are not automatically provided by the compiler.

 ### Short Vector Types